schm06/Privacy-Policy/README.md

 Privacy Policy
-INNOVARE recognizes that privacy is of great importance to individuals everywhere – our customers, website visitors, product users… everyone.
+schm_WebDev.it recognizes that privacy is of great importance to individuals everywhere – our customers, website visitors, product users… everyone.
 This is why the responsible use and protection of personal and other information under our care is a

-core value of INNOVARE.
+core value of schm_WebDev.it.
 To learn more about our privacy practices, please review the policy below.
 If you have any further questions or concerns, please feel free to reach us at schm.webdev@gmail.com

 The privacy statement was last updated on 02/10/2018.